 What is the primary difference between CWDM and DWDM?

-CWDM uses fewer channels with wider spacing, making it cost-effective for shorter distances.
-DWDM offers more channels with tighter spacing, suitable for long-distance, high-capacity transmissions.
+CWDM uses fewer channels with wider spacing, making it cost-effective and simpler.
+DWDM offers higher channel density and performance, suitable for extensive data transmission needs.

 Can CWDM be used for long-distance transmissions?